ShabanaShaik1987/ECommerce_Product_Page_OSC/README.md

 ## Project Overview

-This project simulates an e-commerce product page where users can:
+This project simulates an e-commerce application where users can:
 - View products with details like name, price, and image.
 - Add items to thier shopping cart.
 - Update the quantity of items in the cart.

 However, the project contains **intentional bugs** that provide a good learning opportunity for new developers.
-Debugging these will hlep you improve your problem-solving, DOM manipulation, and responsive desgn skills.
+Debugging these will hlep you improve your problem-solving, DOM manipulation, and responsive design skills.

 ---